Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Model Definition and Basic Structures

 \section{Model Definition and Basic Structures}

-\mypar{Model of computation.} A \emph{dynamic network} is defined as an infinite sequence $\mathcal G=(G_t)_{t\geq 1}$, where $G_t=(V,E_t)$ is an undirected multigraph, $V=\{p_1, p_2, \dots, p_n\}$ is a system of $n$ \emph{anonymous agents}, and $E_t$ is a multiset of edges representing \emph{links} between agents.
+\mypar{Model of computation.} A \emph{dynamic network} is defined as an infinite sequence $\mathcal G=(G_t)_{t\geq 1}$, where $G_t=(V,E_t)$ is an undirected multigraph, $V=\{p_1, p_2, \dots, p_n\}$ is a system of $n$ \emph{anonymous agents},\footnote{The network is leaderless: no agent is supplied with an identifier or designated as a leader.} and $E_t$ is a multiset of edges representing \emph{links} between agents.\footnote{The parallel links in multigraphs can serve as a model for the multi-path propagation of radio waves.
+Of course, all the results in this paper also apply to networks modeled as simple graphs.} We assume that link multiplicities are polynomially bounded in $n$.\footnote{This assumption is used only to express the memory bounds in terms of $n$ and $\tau$, but our algorithms remain correct for arbitrary finite link multiplicities.
+If $M$ is a uniform upper bound on these multiplicities, the memory bounds acquire a logarithmic dependence on $M$.}

-Each agent is assigned an \emph{input} at \emph{round~$0$}.
+Each agent $p$ has an immutable input $\lambda(p)$, chosen from a fixed finite alphabet and available throughout the execution.
 Agents also have internal states, which are initially determined by their inputs (thus, agents with the same input start in the same state).
-At every \emph{round~$t\geq 1$}, each agent sends a message to its neighbors in $G_t$ through all its incident links.
+We refer to the initial configuration as \emph{round~$0$}.
+Then, at every \emph{round~$t\geq 1$}, each agent sends a message to its neighbors in $G_t$ through all its incident links.
 Every agent creates its message as a function of its current state and sends the same message to all its current neighbors.
 During round~$t$, each agent reads all messages coming from its neighbors (in no particular order).
 Based on the information therein, the agent updates its internal state according to a local algorithm, the same for all agents.
 An agent may also return an \emph{output} at the end of a round.
 After that, the next round starts.

 Note that our network model is \emph{synchronous}, i.e., all agents are assumed to send and receive their messages simultaneously, and a new round starts at the same time for all agents.

 \myskip \mypar{Universal computation.} If the outputs of all agents remain unchanged starting at round~$t$, the system is said to \emph{stabilize} in $t$ rounds.
 If executing a certain algorithm causes a system to stabilize regardless of the inputs assigned to its $n$ agents, we view such an algorithm as computing a function from an $n$-tuple of inputs to an $n$-tuple of outputs.